seokjoon27/tp/docs/UserGuide.md

 Example:
 * `link student/1 parent/6`
+* `list paid` followed by `link parent/3 student/1` will link the student at the first index and the parent at the third index

 All parents linked to a student will appear under the student's profile in the GUI as such: